ad-ops/dotnet-interactive-docker/README.md

 # Dotnet Interactive Docker
 Runs the dotnet-interactive in a docker container so it can be easily shared.

+YOu can also use the provided `Dockerfile` in https://github.com/dotnet/interactive/tree/master/docker-image to use instead of this (which might be wiser:-)).

 ## How to use
 `cd {your workspace}/dotnet-try-container`